 What are the benefits of infant massage?

-It’s well documented that skin to skin and kangaroo mother care does wonders for baby’s health and wellbeing.1, 2, 3 Infant massage doubles down on this skin to skin contact, acting as another way we can provide healing touch to our babies.
+It’s well documented that skin-to-skin and kangaroo mother care does wonders for baby’s health and wellbeing.123 Infant massage doubles down on this skin-to-skin contact, acting as another way we can provide a healing touch to our babies.

 Have more questions?
 Our team of registered dietitian nutritionists and lactation consultants is available to chat for free!
-They’re here to help on our live chat from Monday through Friday, from 8am–6pm (ET).
+They’re here to help on our live chat from Monday - Friday 8am-6pm (ET).
 Chat now!